thomasv314/roku-ruby/README.md

 # vim-rokutv-remote-control

-Use a terminal and vi key bindings to control a Roku TV or device on your local network.
+Use a terminal and vi-like key bindings to control a Roku TV or device on your local network.

 Uses ruby, curses, ssdp, and the Roku External Control API.